fstab50/libtools/docs/usecases.rst

 ^^^^^^^^^^

-3 Main Use Cases for keyup:
+3 Main Use Cases for libtools:

 - :ref:`list-keys`
 - :ref:`rotate-keys-manual`